djorlando24/pyLabDataLogger/README.md

   drivers.
 See INSTALL notes.

-- Support for Tenma thermometers and multimeters via sigrok's UNI-T drivers using the UNI-T D04 USB to serial cables with the WCH.CN ships can require a bus reset on Linux before they'll work.
+- Support for Tenma thermometers and multimeters via sigrok's UNI-T drivers using the UNI-T D04 USB to serial cables with the WCH.CN chips can require a bus reset on Linux before they'll work.
 To get around this you can run scripts/reset-WCH.CN.sh.
 These devices also have generic USB-to -serial adapters than can easily be confused.
 It may be necessary to specify